Sianne Ngai — Research Notes

 Moskatova: The AI Gimmick Made Concrete (2026-03-24)

-Found a significant new source: Olga Moskatova, “The Aesthetics of Promise: Tech-Failures and Tech-Demonstrations of Generative AI,” chapter in AI Aesthetics (Taylor & Francis, 2025).
-Saved to sources/moskatova-aesthetics-of-promise-2025.md.
+Source: Olga Moskatova, “The Aesthetics of Promise,” in AI Aesthetics (Taylor & Francis, 2025).
+The most direct application of Ngai’s gimmick theory to AI.

 AI Failures as “Promise Machines”